 The typical duties of an environmentalist will depend greatly on the individual's chosen career; some environmentalists are scientists who measure contamination, decay or depletion of resources, while others are environmental lobbyists who help make decisions on environmental law.
 Here is information on three careers for budding environmentalists.

 Environmental scientists study the best ways to preserve the environment and protect it from pollution and other contaminants.
 Entry-level environmental scientists are typically required to have a bachelor's degree; however, employers may prefer candidates who have graduate degrees.
 Colleges and universities offer bachelor's, master's and doctoral degrees in environmental science, but prospective environmental scientists can also major in other sciences like biology, physics or chemistry.
 The curricula for environmental science programs may include such courses as plant biology, organic chemistry, statistics, ecology and environmental policy.
-According to the U.S. Bureau of Labor Statistics (BLS), environmental scientists are expected to see job growth of 11% from 2014-2024 (www.bls.gov).
-In 2015, their median annual salary was $67,460.
+According to the U.S. Bureau of Labor Statistics (BLS), environmental scientists are expected to see a job growth, which is faster than the average through 2028 (www.bls.gov).
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $124,620 or more per year, whereas the bottom 10th percentile earned $42,520 or less per year.

 Environmental educators teach college students environmental science and related subjects.
 In order to be qualified to teach at the college level, educators must typically have earned a doctoral degree in the field that they will be teaching.
 Although aspiring environmental educators may often hold doctoral degrees in environmental science, they may also be qualified to teach in the environmental science department of a university if they have earned a graduate degree in a related science major, such as geosciences or biology.
-According to the BLS, postsecondary environmental science teachers' median salary was $78,770 as of May 2015.
+According to the BLS, employment opportunities in the field are expected to grow faster than the national average between 2018-2028.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $158,230 or more per year, whereas the bottom 10th percentile earned $42,930 or less per year.

 Individuals interested in working in environmental science have several career paths from which to choose.
 Environmental scientists focus on technical aspects, environmental lobbyists are persuasive and enterprising, while postsecondary environmental educators teach and conduct research.
 With each career option comes variances in salary, job outlook and educational requirements.